 Those who limit themselves at the top of the marketing funnel by trying to capture as many leads as possible are missing the point of inbound marketing.
 Marketing should be more than simply generating contacts and seeing that big number.
 It is about consistently flowing your message to the bottom of the funnel where the buyer is closest to the sale and spending more time aiding in the sales conversion.

-Why wouldn’t you want to focus more of your time and energy to where the buyer is closest to generating your business revenue?
+Why wouldn’t you want to focus more of your time and energy on where the buyer is closest to generating your business revenue?

 The idea of focusing on the bottom of the funnel is to start closest to the sale, then work backwards.
 You cannot rely on the content made for the top of the funnel to stick with the lead far down the sales funnel.
 This means that you must create creative, valuable materials that will give your prospect a reason to finish the sale.